DIT112-V21/group-08/README.md

 # What are we making?

 We will endeavour to make a system to control the emulated car in the tool provided to us.
 We will write code for the emulated car to give it the capabilities we desire as well as to create an interface with which to control the car remotely & safely.
-The following is a list of the **Features** of the system we plan to develop develop: \
+The following is a brief list of the **Features** of the system we plan to develop develop: \
       1: The car will be controllable using a joystick or "arrow key" like interface. \
       2: The car will be controllable with voice commands. \
       3: The car will be controllable via a map with pathfinding functionalities.